nobikaze/media-server-installer/README.md

 ---

+# 🚀 Now Powered by AI Innovation

+This project now leverages an **AI-driven developer approach** to ensure it’s modern, efficient, and future-ready.
+By integrating innovative AI principles into its design and documentation, the project gains:

+- **Smarter automation** – reducing repetitive tasks and simplifying complex setups.
+- **Improved reliability** – AI-assisted code refinement helps minimize errors and edge cases.
+- **Developer productivity** – freeing up time to focus on what matters, while AI handles boilerplate.
+- **Future-proofing** – staying aligned with modern DevOps and self-hosting practices.

+In short, this installer isn’t just about media servers anymore — it’s about bringing the **best of AI-enhanced development** into your homelab.

+---

 ## 📦 Overview

 `msi.sh` simplifies and automates the setup of a full-featured media stack on Linux systems.
 It configures: